Michigan: Pain and Symptom Management for Nurses

 8. Multiple discrepancies or overrides are noted

-9. Patient’s report unrelieved pain, despite increasing documented pain medication administration
+9. Patient’s reports unrelieved pain despite increasing documented pain medication administration

-10. Assistance is frequently offered to administer medications for other nursing staff
+10. Assistance is frequently offered to administer medications to other nursing staff

 11. Expired controlled substances go missing or are diverted from medication dispensing systems